Frequently Asked Questions

 How have you decided how much carbon budget the buildings sector gets?

-Analytical work is ongoing to derive robust carbon and energy budgets from the Climate Change Committee’s Sixth Carbon Budget, the carbon budget will be ‘upscaled’ to reflect consumption-based emissions, rather than territorial (i.e., including embodied emissions that originate outside of the UK)
+An extensive literature review has shown that there is no agreed method for how to define a sectoral carbon or energy budget for the built environment, either in the UK or elsewhere.
+Analytical work was done to derive robust carbon and energy budgets from the Climate Change Committee’s Sixth Carbon Budget, and the National Grid ESO.
+The carbon budget was ‘upscaled’ to reflect consumption-based emissions, rather than territorial (i.e., including embodied emissions that originate outside of the UK).

 13